nomissbowling/emacs.d/README.md

 * Put all files under emacs.d in '~/Dropbox' directory
 * Then put a symboliclink of 'init.el' to  '~/.emacs.d'

->By executing the above settings for gnu/Linux and macOS,
+>By executing the above settings for gnu/Linux and Windows Subsystem for Linux,
 >You can use Emacs with the same operation from either environment.

 ## Consept